michael-bering/SDSM1Group/README.md

 #SDS 2019 M1 Group Assignment

-Group members: Jonas Jepsen, Michael Bering and Tobias Malta
+Group members: Jonas Jepsen, Michael Bering and Tobias Maltha

 The purpose of this assignment is to calculate a person’s(Cupper) rating based on the person’s(cuppers) coffee rating from Coffee Quality Institute.